BCDevOps/aws-sea-guardrail-scanner/README.md

 - YYYYMMDD_AWSCloudFormationStackSetExecutionRolePoliciesLZ#.json
 - YYYYMMDD_AWSCloudFormationStackSetExecutionRolePoliciesLZ#.html

-There are four files produce for every single aws role associated to and account in the  **accountsToScan.json** file.
+There are four files produce for every single aws role associated to and account in the  **accountsToScan.json** file, including snapshots for the master account.

-To run, fulfill the prerequisites plus have prepared the **accountsToScan.json** file in the same folder as the script
+To run, fulfill the prerequisites plus have prepared the **accountsToScan.json** file in the same folder as the script.
+You can find the template for this file in this readme or in the Sharepoint/Teams CPF site (https://bcgov.sharepoint.com/:u:/t/01368-CPFScrumTeam/EV0O0Ne_ExRIocJXHb9Dq6oBdOs7RJQpH8H21t8nkLkZfA?e=wsOWiZ).

-On the command line, run
+On the command line, enter the AWS credentials for the Landing Zone master account and then run

     getFullSnapshot.py

+# Comparing multiple Guardrails snapshots
+The files produced at different times by getFullSnapshot.py are stored in the ./results folder (with root being the folder where you will run the script to compare the snapshots)

+To run the script
+    compareAllGuardrails.py

+The script will request the number of the zone you want to compare.
+Then it will read the list of files in ,/results, group them by License Plate and sort them by date.
+It will compare and produce a file for consecutive dates

+The produced files will only list the differences.
+However, due the structure of the original JSON file, it will also generate lines indicated there are no changes (instead of writing nothing)

+# accountsToScan.json Template

+{
+    "LZ1": {
+        "Master":{
+            "accountNumber" : "111111111111",
+            "licensePlate" : "Master Account for the zone", "role" : "XXXXXX_MASTER_admin_12345678"
+        },
+        "Accounts": {
+             "222222222222": {
+                "licensePlate":"123456-tools",
+                "roles":[
+                    "AWSRoleWithTrustRelationshipWithMaster_1"
+                ]
+            },
+            "333333333333":{
+                "licensePlate":"123456-dev",
+                "roles":[
+                    "AWSRoleWithTrustRelationshipWithMaster_1",
+                    "AWSRoleWithTrustRelationshipWithMaster_3"
+                ]
+            },
+            "444444444444": {
+                "licensePlate":"234567-dev",
+                "roles":[
+                    "AWSRoleWithTrustRelationshipWithMaster_1"
+                ]
+            },
+            "555555555555": {
+                "licensePlate":"234567-sandbox",
+                "roles":[
+                    "AWSRoleWithTrustRelationshipWithMaster_1",
+                    "AWSRoleWithTrustRelationshipWithMaster_2"
+                ]
+            }
+        }
+    }
+}